 However, as powerful as these tools are, they still have their limits.
 While ai algorithms and marketing automation can and does make life easier for many PPC marketers and data scientists, it certainly doesn’t make the jobs obsolete – it just changes the nature of the role.
 Rather than focusing on the minor details, automation frees us up to work on higher-level strategy.

 It could be great if we could just push a button and get a perfect marketing campaign, but the reality is that despite their ability to learn and improve, machine learning is still just a tool.
 Marketing professionals need to understand how and when to use them, as well as the best places to focus their energy.

 The machine will only do what it’s told.
 You need to know what to tell it.

-As marketers, this means we need to evolve from tacticians to strategists.
-Our role is no longer to stare at dashboards, making marginal shifts of budgets as new data comes in.
+The role of the digital marketer will need to evolve from tacticians to strategists.
+Our purpose is no longer to stare at dashboards, making marginal shifts of budgets as new data comes in.
 We need to grow from campaign managers into strategic advisors.